pineappleswan/Treasury/README.md

 It has all the basic features of a cloud storage app that you'd expect and comes with a minimalistic user interface that is customiseable using themes.

 > [!WARNING]
 > This project is under heavy development and isn't mature yet.
-New versions of treasury may be buggy, break or incompatible with previous versions of itself.
+New versions of treasury may be buggy and/or break compatibility with previous versions.

 ## Features
 * Photo and video viewer